-11. The proposed development shall be adequately drained and all stormwater shall be disposed of to a legal discharge point in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2) or to other relevant engineering standards, to the satisfaction of and at no cost to Council.
+The proposed development shall be adequately drained and all stormwater shall be disposed of to a legal discharge point in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2) or to other relevant engineering standards, to the satisfaction of and at no cost to Council.

-All stormwater from the site shall be channelled to lawful points of discharge or to other storage or dispersal arrangements which all must be agreed to in writing by Council.
+Any increases in volume, concentration or velocity of stormwater from the site shall be channelled to lawful points of discharge or to other storage or dispersal arrangements which all must be agreed to in writing by Council.